antfu/contribute/README.md

 Since ESLint is already configured to format the code, there is no need to duplicate the functionality of Prettier.
 To format the code, you can run `nr lint --fix` or referring the [ESLint section](#eslint) for IDE Setup.

-If you have Prettier installed in your editor, we recommend you to disable it when working on the project to avoid conflicting.
+If you have Prettier installed in your editor, we recommend you disable it when working on the project to avoid conflict.

 ## 🗒 Additional Info